✅ SAFE — Saunf (Fennel Seeds)

 ✅ Reality: Reality: 'natural' says nothing about canine safety.
 Grapes, onion, garlic and neem are all natural and all dangerous to dogs.

-"When owners bring up saunf (fennel seeds), the conversation I have is always the same — the risk lives in the seasoning and the portion, not the ingredient on its own.
+"With saunf (fennel seeds), the picture is consistent: the risk lives in the seasoning and the portion, not the ingredient on its own.
 Use the katori amounts above and read your own dog's response over the next day or two."

 Sources & References